 Empowering patients to have greater agency in, and control over health decisions.

-A patient’s health literacy is their ability to read, understand and use health care information to make informed decisions and modify behaviours that affect their personal healthcare needs.
-Promoting health literacy among patients creates a more collaborative care environment, one that empowers patients to have greater agency in, and control over, their own care decisions.
+A patient’s health literacy is their ability to read, understand, and use health care information to make informed decisions and modify behaviours that affect their personal healthcare needs.
+Promoting health literacy creates a more collaborative care environment, one that empowers patients to have greater agency in, and control over, their own care decisions.

-CCMI’s Health Literacy programs introduce participants to concepts that support and emphasize the importance of being able to support patients and communicate clearly so that patients and family members can truly participate in care.
-Participants will gain an understating of Health Literacy concepts and learn practical skills for engaging with patients to ensure clear and effective communication.
+CCMI’s Health Literacy offerings emphasize the importance of being able to support patients and communicate clearly so that patients and family members can truly participate in care.
+Participants will gain an understanding of health literacy concepts and learn practical skills for engaging with patients to ensure clear and effective communication.

 Teach Back is an evidence-based technique to confirm that a message has been understood.
 It has been shown to help people improve blood sugar control and avoid readmission in heart failure, and to decrease time for people taking a blood-thinning medication to get the medication dose right.
 Download our Teach Back Guide.

 In this video Connie Davis explains how to use teach-back, a method to check that information has been communicated clearly.
 To download the handout, visit the handouts section on this page.

 CCMI worked with health care teams in BC to develop this video, describing the “Health Literacy Umbrella”:

 - Public Health Agency of Canada, Health Literacy page

 - US Department of Health and Human Services, Health Literacy page